PericoLedesma/aws-bootcamp-cruddur-2023/journal/week3.md

 4. Implement API Calls to Amazon Coginto for Custom Login, Signup, Recovery and Forgot Password Page

 5. Authenticating Server Side
+    * Included authentication check on the home page

 6. Frontend.
 Stablish general variables for the frontend and changed some color to have more constrast